Voiteh/Gecon/README.md

 # Gecon - GEneric CONverter of data models for Ceylon
 This framework is created to ease everyday tasks regarding conversion between models.
-It is not directed to one of specific use case, like json <-> model conversion, but can be used in many.
+It is not directed to one of specific use case like json <-> model conversion but can be used in many.

 ## Guide